Investment theme: Building skills and confidence, Building social networks

 The weekly meet-up involves having lunch and recently the cooking was led by a group of women who had completed a Menu Planning and Budgeting Course with Cyrenians.
 This emphasised how to prepare low-cost, healthy meals in order to improve health and well-being.
 The collaboration between Cyrenians and the Women’s Group has provided volunteer opportunities for the women.
 The women have developed their cookery skills, which has given them a boost in confidence and received their REHIS Food Hygiene Certificate if they wish to pursue a career in catering in the future.

 The group provides each of the women with personal time to strengthen self-worth, self-esteem, increase confidence levels and socialisation skills.
 The group activities are enjoyable and all take place in a safe and secure environment.
 The reassuring feeling of being accepted has an overall impact on personal well-being.
 The intimate group allows the women to form strong bonds and loneliness is reduced as problems can be shared amongst one another.
 The women feel a sense of belonging and continue to return to the group week after week, always leaving with a smile.
-The case study shared on the YMCA website highlights the impact the group can have on an individual.

 If you’d like to know more about making a donation to support organisations like the YMCA Women’s Group, through the Women’s Fund for Scotland please get in touch with Shona Blakeley, Development Manager by emailing firstname.lastname@example.org or call 0131 524 0353.